appsody/website/content/docs/stacks/modify.md

 ## Templating

 Often in a stack, there are common values that are used across the image and template.
-It can be laborious to manually go through a stack and make changes to these values in every place they occur, especially if those values change frequently, such as the version number.
-[Go templating](https://golang.org/pkg/text/template/) allows stack creators to declare values in their `stack.yaml` file and use templating constructs to refer them throughout the stack, therefore the values can be changed in one place and always remain in sync.
+It can be laborious to manually go through a stack and make changes to the values in every place they occur, especially if they change frequently, such as the version number.
+[Go templating](https://golang.org/pkg/text/template/) allows stack creators to declare values in their `stack.yaml` file and use templating constructs to refer to them throughout the stack; values can be changed in one place and always remain in sync.

 Templates are translated into their values before a stack is packaged.
-To use templating in your stack, wrap the variables you would like to use with `{{ }}`.
+To use templating in your stack, wrap your templating variables with `{{ }}`.

 **Example usage:**

 `This is {{.stack.name}}, running version: {{.stack.version}}.`

 **Note:** Do not use templating for a `README`.
-As templating only takes place during the `stack package` command, the `README` on the GitHub page for your stack would have the template variables as opposed to the values associated with them.
+As templating only takes place during the `stack package` command, the `README` on the GitHub page for your stack would have the templating variables as opposed to the values associated with them.

 ### Built-in templating variables